 There is a non-refundable application fee of AED 1,050.
-The tuition rate for the MSBS program is based on the cost per credit set at AED 3,450 which amounts to AED 117,300 for the entire program (34 credit hours).
+The tuition rate for the MSc BMS program is based on the cost per credit set at AED 3,450 which amounts to AED 117,300 for the entire program (34 credit hours).

 REGISTRATION, RE-ENROLLMENT, WITHDRAWAL, 9.
-PROBATION AND DISMISSAL POLICIES add/drop period does not apply.
-Early exit from the program will not lead to a degree qualification.
+PROBATION AND DISMISSAL POLICIES section 21.3 in this catalog.

-MBRU's admissions policy and procedures Re-enrollment is not applicable to the are detailed in the Student Handbook MSBS program and the two weeks of (Section 2.1).
-The registration, reenrollment and withdrawal policies and procedures are detailed in the Student Handbook (Section 2.3), and the dismissal Student Handbook (Section 3).
+MBRU's admissions policy and procedures Re-enrollment is not applicable to the are detailed in the Student Handbook (Section 2.1).
+The registration, reenrollment and withdrawal policies and procedures are detailed in the Student Handbook (Section 2.3), and the dismissal policy and procedures are detailed in the For probation and dismissal please refer to Student Handbook (Section 3).